William Agay-Beaujon

 This research project is a part and a deepening of a philosophical and historical problem I have been exploring during the doctorate that I am currently doing on the reception of the Enlightenment in the Vienna Circle: the specific roots of the Enlightenment ideas in the Vienna Circle, within the Viennese “Spätaufklärung” (Late Enlightenment) framework (F. Stadler, 1981; 2015) in comparison with those of the historical French Enlightenment.

 Late Enlightenment context is a socio-cultural liberal atmosphere of the inter-war period with roots going back to the late 19th Century.
 It took the shape of a vast network of groups and associations (the most important ones being Freidenkerbund, Ethischen Gemeinde, Monistenbund and Allgemeine Nährpflicht) which united in 1919 under the umbrella of the Freie Bund kultureller Vereine.
-Although diverse in opinion, they share a global orientation towards progress, cultural and social reform though reason and a scientific attitude which can be linked with 18th Century Enlightenment.
+Although diverse in opinion, they share a global orientation towards progress, cultural and social reform through reason and a scientific attitude which can be linked with 18th Century Enlightenment.
 The Vienna Circle emerged, were active in this context and were linked to it through various degrees: on the conceptual level and through personal and institutional connections such as the Verein Ernst Mach.

 With this project, my aim is first to study further the meaning of the Enlightenment in E. Mach’s and J. Popper-Lynkeus’ writings.
 Then, identify key figures from this context to understand if and how they refer to the historical Enlightenment or its themes.
 And which meaning do they give to it in comparison with Mach, Popper-Lynkeus, Otto Neurath and the left wing of the Vienna Circle.